quantumlib/Cirq/docs/dev/plotting.md

 ```

 This `plot` method works in 2 modes: *memory mode* and *interactive mode*,
-signalled by the presence of the `ax` argument.
+signaled by the presence of the `ax` argument.
 When present, the method is
 instructed to plot on the provided `ax` instance in memory.
 No plot is shown
 on the screen.
 When absent, the code is in *interactive* mode, and it creates
 a figure and shows it.